 These day-to-day items don’t need to be the only type of things in the stocking, but they’ll help bulk it up.
 Our middle child once really wanted an electric toothbrush for Christmas.
 Reader, she received it.
 Let’s ride this train of modest expectations to the end of the line.

-If your little ones love to draw or do crafts, they’ll certainly be excited about new supplies.
-There are plenty of ideas, depending on age and interests of your kid.
+If your little ones love to draw or do crafts, they'll certainly be excited about new supplies.
+There are plenty of ideas, depending on the age and interests of your kid.
 Some all-time-favorite stocking stuffers in our household are: